Seneste nyt fra modebranchen

 mfpen AW24

-COPENHAGEN FASHION WEEK AW24, MODEUGE
+COPENHAGEN FASHION WEEK AW24, MODEUGE, SHOWANMELDELSE

 mfpen gives classic tailoring a touch of mosh-pit energy